eregs/eregs.github.io/_pages/introduction.md

 ### Where regulations are published

-The Government Printing Office publishes an official printed paper Code of Federal Regulations and [official digital Code of Federal Regulations (on FDsys)](https://www.gpo.gov/fdsys/browse/collectionCfr.action?collectionCode=CFR) once a year.
+Agencies publish proposed changes and final changes (effective some time in the future) in the [Federal Register](https://www.federalregister.gov/), which is the “Daily Journal of the United States Government”.

-Throughout the year, GPO publishes changes to regulations through [e-CFR (Electronic Code of Federal Regulations)](http://www.ecfr.gov/), though this is not legally binding.
+Throughout the year, Government Printing Office updates the unofficial [e-CFR (Electronic Code of Federal Regulations)](http://www.ecfr.gov/) almost every day to integrate each of those final changes when they take effect, so that you can easily read up-to-date regulations in a central place.
+The e-CFR is not an official legal edition of these regulations; it is not legally binding.

-Proposed changes and final changes effective some time in the future are published in the [Federal Register](https://www.federalregister.gov/) (the “Daily Journal of the United States Government”).
+Each regulation gets an official update in the Code of Federal Regulations once a year.
+The Government Printing Office puts together all of the final changes and publishes them in the official Code of Federal Regulations, in both printed paper books and the [official digital Code of Federal Regulations (on FDsys)](https://www.gpo.gov/fdsys/browse/collectionCfr.action?collectionCode=CFR).
+(Although instead of publishing the entire updated Code of Regulations on one big day every year, the GPO splits the Code of Federal Regulations into four chunks and updates one of them each quarter of the year.)

 ## <a name="how-regulations-change"></a>How regulations change (through “rules”)